CollaboRateMgmt/CollaboRate/README.md

 [Back To Contents](#contents)

 # Questions?
 We try to keep this document as clear and complete as possible.
 Yet you might have questions.
 Based on discussions with various people, we have compiled a list of FAQs [here](https://github.com/sohrabsaran/CollaboRate/wiki/Frequently-Asked-Questions).
-If your question is still not answered, please contact us at the email address given above.
+If your question is still not answered, you may contact us at the email address given above.

 [Back To Contents](#contents)